tfgg/yournextmep/_candidates/eu2014/conservative/carolyn-abbott.md

 person: carolyn-abbott
 region: yorkshire-and-the-humber
 party: conservative
-title: Yorkshire and the Humber - Conservative Party - Carolyn Abbott
+title: Carolyn Abbott is running for MEP in Yorkshire and the Humber for the Conservative Party
 incumbent: false
 ---